JuliaMolSim/Molly.jl/benchmark/ani_benchmarks.md

 - **Metal forces** are timed for a **single ensemble member**.
 The full 8-member ensemble reuses one AEV forward/backward and runs only the NN VJP 8× (species-batched), so expect ~1.4× like energy — not yet measured on Metal.
-- **CPU Enzyme forces above ~2000 atoms** are not benchmarked — the reverse-mode AD over the CPU AEV grows too steeply to time repeatedly; that is exactly the regime the Metal path is for.
+- **CPU analytic forces** are measured up to the full protein (1288 ms at 15,954 atoms); above the ~4000-atom crossover the Metal path is faster, which is the regime it is meant for.
 - **Laptop variance**: numbers are min-of-N over repeats; the JSON records the run-to-run IQR (typically ≤3 ms on Metal).
 Thermal state can shift absolute CPU numbers a few percent.